Can cervical cysts be cancerous?

 Answer From Tatnai Burnett, M.D.

 Cervical cysts aren't cancerous.
 The most common variety is a nabothian (nuh-BOW-thee-un) cyst, which forms when normal tissue on the outer part of the cervix grows over the glandular, mucus-producing tissue of the inner part of the cervix.
 When mucus, fluid or tissue becomes trapped, a cyst forms.

 Nabothian cysts are so common that they're considered to be a normal feature of cervical anatomy.
 Your doctor might discover one incidentally during a pelvic exam.
 In general, cervical cysts don't cause symptoms and require no treatment.

 Your doctor might collect a tissue sample (biopsy) to send for lab testing if a cervical cyst or other lesion looks unusual.
-Other red flags include abnormal vaginal bleeding, pelvic pain or pain during intercourse.
+Other concerns include abnormal vaginal bleeding, pelvic pain or pain during sex.